alexpantyukhin/PythonParser/README.md

  - [x] - Parse class
  - [x] - Parse function
  - [x] - Parse variable
  - [ ] - Parse type.
-(It works in common but not with difficul tpe definitions)
+(It works in common but not with difficult type definitions)
  - [ ] - Parse `if`'s conditions.